Security Cabinet of Israel: The "War Cabinet"

 During Yom Kippur War, a group of ministers was formed arbitrarily, and had assumed responsibility for taking fundamental decisions during that war.
 This group became known as "The War Cabinet", and later was also nicknamed "Golda's kitchen".
 The "War Cabinet" had made independent decisions during those emergency times, and the Government had approved those decisions only in retrospect.
 Against that background, already during those times, the question of the necessity and role of such a cabinet arose.
 On the other hand, some suggested that the Cabinet members should run the war as they see fit—without the need of getting anybody's approval.

+2023 activities

+The State Security Cabinet formally placed the country under a state of war for the first time since the 1973 Yom Kippur War due to Operation Iron Swords.

+The security cabinet was expanded on 12 October, with National Unity MKs Benny Gantz, Gadi Eizenkot, Gideon Sa'ar and Hili Tropper joining as full members and Yifat Shasha-Biton joining as an observer.